chapainaashish/discord-weby/README.md

 **APIs used**

-- walframalpha
+- walframalpha (to complete general queries)

-- newsapi
+- newsapi (to fetch headlines)

-- zenquotes
+- zenquotes (to fetch motivational quotes)